isabella232/journeys.en/help/using/api/capping.md

 >[!CAUTION]
 >
->To manage certificates in Adobe IO, make sure you have <b>System administrator</b> rights on the organization or a <a href="https://helpx.adobe.com/enterprise/using/manage-developers.html">developer account</a> in the Admin console.
+>To manage certificates in Adobe IO, make sure you have <b>System administrator</b> rights on the organization or a [developer account](https://helpx.adobe.com/enterprise/using/manage-developers.html) in the Admin console.

 1. **Check you have a digital certificate**, or create one if necessary.
 The public and private keys provided with the certificate are needed in the following steps.
 1. **Create a new integration to [!DNL Journey Orchestration] Service** in Adobe IO and configure it.
 The product profile access is needed for [!DNL Journey Orchestration] and Adobe Experience Platform.
 Your credentials will then be generated (API Key, Client secret...).